hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 git reset --hard origin/gh-pages
 ```

-2. You want to make your GitHub upstream repo perfect also, but:
+2. Now make your GitHub upstream repo perfect, but when you try you get an error:

 ```
 $ git push upstream